The Bahá’í Gardens are located in Haifa town on the Mediterranean shoreline. We visited this beautiful place during our trip to Israel.

 In July 2008, the Bahá’í Gardens were inscribed on UNESCO’s World Heritage List, in recognition of their “outstanding universal value” as a holy place.

 Probably you are wondering now: what and who Bahá’í are?
-I will explain to you soon.
+I will explain it to you soon.

 And trust me… I didn’t know about them until I saw the gardens and heard a story from our guide Tanja Ben Haim Marcetic!